 Recurrence coefficients ab, once computed, are stored as an instance variable.
 On subsequent calls to this function, the stored values are returned if the instance variable already contains the desired coefficients.
-If the instance variable does not contain enough coefficients, then a call to recurrence_driver is performed to compute the desired coefficients, and the output is stored in the instance variable.
+If the instance variable does not contain enough coefficients, then a call to recurrence\driver is performed to compute the desired coefficients, and the output is stored in the instance variable.

-N (positive integer) - Maximum polynomial degree for desired recurrence coefficients
+N (positive integer) - Maximum polynomial degree for desired recurrence coefficients recurrence\driver(N)

-$ab - (N+1) \ge 2$ array of recurrence coefficients.
+$ab - (N+1) \times 2$ array of recurrence coefficients.